+Through SPW, the Corporation provides investment management and administrative services to high net worth individuals and institutions.
 SPW focuses on providing a high level of service to its direct private clients.
 Whether dealing with high net worth individuals or institutional investors, SPW attempts to inform its clients of the Corporation's market outlook as well as each investment professional's approach to allocating capital within their respective Fund strategies.
 SPW provides investors with monthly reports, email updates and web postings.
 Clients also have the ability to contact an informed customer service representative.
-SPW's private client base, representing approximately \$1.1 billion of client assets, has been developed primarily through direct relationships.
+As of December 31, 2017, SPW's private client base represented approximately \$1.1 billion of client assets.
+On January 29, 2018, the Corporation completed the second phase of the Sale Transaction, closing the sale of certain of the SPW client accounts to the Buyer, immediately following which SPW's private client base represented approximately \$58.4 million of client assets.